kristenvaccaro/interaction-design/index.md

 20% | Studios
 20% | Final Exam

-Online discussion responses are due 1 PM Monday and Wednesday (before the start of class) Programming and design assignments are due Friday 5 PM
+Design assignments are due Friday 5 PM

-Late Policy: You will receive *5 free late days* that can be used for programming and design assignments.
+Late Policy: You will receive *5 free late days* that can be used for design assignments.
 You do not need to contact us in advance to use those late days.
 Beyond those days, you receive a 10% penalty for each day late.

+#### Is attendance mandatory?
+Are there video recordings of class sessions for asynchronous viewing?

+Attendance is only mandatory on Friday studio sessions.
+However, you are responsible for knowing the content covered in each class and there are no video recordings of the class sessions.
+I recommend finding a partner to share notes with in case you are sick or otherwise need to miss class.

 ## Inclusion Statement
 It is my hope that we will develop a supportive learning community that will foster rich discussions through the sharing of personal ideas, experiences, and interpretations of the course material.
 Honesty, listening for understanding, a willingness to share your ideas, and respect for self and others are basic guidelines that can help create a positive learning environment.
 Your participation and feedback is important to the success of the course and I welcome your thoughts throughout the semester on how we might improve class processes that will encourage effective communication and dialogue.